A selection of the chair's projects

 Holistic Approaches for 6th Generation Cellular Networks

-The '6G-ANNA' project contributes significantly to the development of technologies that will enable the introduction of 6G contributing significantly to technological sovereignty in Germany and Europe.
+The '6G-ANNA' project contributes significantly to the development of technologies that will enable the introduction of 6G contributing to technological sovereignty in Germany and Europe.

 Security, Usability, Performance, and Privacy Research on Algorand